 Electoral Services continually update a register for all people eligible to vote.
 This includes people living overseas and service men and women.
 We encourage participation in electoral events which we plan and organise from start to finish.
-Electoral events include, local, parish, county, parliamentary and police and crime commissioner elections, and local and national referendums.
+Electoral events include local, parish, county, parliamentary and police and crime commissioner elections, and local and national referendums.

 To give you an idea of the scale of our work, we currently have around 133,000 electors, around 21,000 of which vote by post on our electoral registers.
-At the last general election in

-2017, we recruited and paid 453 staff for 502 posts, directly training over 120.
-We booked and organised equipment and staff for 84 polling stations for 153,282 electors over 2 constituencies.
+At the last major election in 2019, we recruited and paid 298 staff for 330 posts, directly training over 100.
+We booked and organised equipment and staff for 63 polling stations for 130,898 electors.